marekborowiec/teaching/python-project.md

 You will need to use your knowledge of lists, dictionaries, loops, reading and writing files, and string splitting and slicing to write this program.

-Hints:
+## Tips

-If you want to skip a line (such as a header) in processing a file, you can keep track of the numbers of lines with a counter:
+1) If you want to skip a line (such as a header) in processing a file, you can keep track of the numbers of lines with a counter:
 ```python
 line_counter = 1